aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 The API ingests rows through one or more channels.
 A channel represents a logical, named streaming connection to Snowflake for loading data into a table.
 A single channel maps to exactly one table in Snowflake; however, multiple channels can point to the same table.
 The Client SDK can open multiple channels to multiple tables; however, the SDK cannot open channels across accounts.
 The ordering of rows and their corresponding offset tokens are preserved within a channel but not across channels that point to the same table.

-Channels are meant to be long-lived when a client is actively inserting data and should be reused as offset token information is retained.
+Channels are meant to be long-lived when a client actively inserts data and should be reused as offset token information is retained.
 Data inside the channel is automatically flushed every 1 second by default and doesn't need to be closed.

 ![image](https://github.com/aelkouhen/aelkouhen.github.io/assets/22400454/ebb8d629-c17a-4002-a732-bd60c9f6525c){: .mx-auto.d-block :} *Streaming channels.*{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}